jackburton79/bescreencapture/README.md

 BeScreenCapture lets you record what happens on your screen and save it to a clip in any media format supported by Haiku.
+The recorded clip can be scaled to suit your needs.
+BeScreenCapture accepts various messages  to start/stop/pause the recording process.
+Haiku includes the "Shortcuts" preflet which you can use to define some shortcut keys to be able to send these messages to the application.

+These are the commands  to configure in the "Shortcuts" preflet for the various actions:
+* Start/Stop Recording: " SendMessage application/x-vnd.BeScreenCapture 'StaC' "
+* Pause/Resume Recording: " SendMessage application/x-vnd.BeScreenCapture 'PauC' "

+Note: The command constant could change between versions

 ## Authors:

 Stefano Ceccherini ( stefano.ceccherini@gmail.com )